Take control of your phone.

 Send audio notes or call instead of texting.

-Studies show that its common for people misinterpret text messages, even from romantic partners, while voice is rich with tone and less vulnerable to misinterpretation.
+Studies show that it's common for people to misinterpret text messages, even from romantic partners, while voice is rich with tone and less vulnerable to misinterpretation.
 Recording a quick voice message is often faster and less stressful than typing out each letter.
-Plus it doesn't require your full visual attention.
+Plus, it doesn't require your full visual attention.

 Texting shortcut: Use quick reactions.